You Google your company and BAM! Everything changes. How is this affecting prospects? Are sales ...

 Dead links also known as broken links, and are the cause of much distress for online visitors of websites because the search engine ranking page delivers a 404 error message instead of the page viewers are searching for.
 Further, they lower the rank results of any given site.

-In addition, websites which have not refreshed or repaired their links will result in what is known as link rot.
+In addition, websites that have not refreshed or repaired their links will result in what is known as link rot.
 Link rot is an unfortunate condition that causes a Web page to lose its SERP rank.
 SEO and reputation management professionals use different tools to monitor the health of links and the targets they point to.

 Deep Linking is at the heart of prominent online properties like Wikipedia, and it can be easily adopted by Web publishers.
-This publishing technique is encouraged among professional bloggers and reputation management specialists for various reasons.
+This publishing technique is encouraged by professional bloggers and reputation management specialists for various reasons.
 Deep linking not only boosts the overall SEO of a website but also encourages visitors to discover more content within the same page.

 When creating interesting and persuasive content, deep linking is recommended to authors and Web designers.
 Deep linking can be accomplished through the use of anchor text, images or other types of media.